 - 1. The subscriber's domestic partner or spouse - 2.
 A child of the subscriber, the subscriber's domestic partner or spouse who is a: - a.
 Natural or adopted child - b.
 Child placed for adoption with the subscriber, the subscriber's domestic partner or spouse - c.
 Stepchild - 3.
-The unmarried grandchild of the subscriber or the subscriber's covered spouse if (1) the parent of the grandchild is: unmarried, covered under this Policy and dependent on the subscriber and/or the subscriber's spouse; and (2) the grandchild is dependent upon the parent described in (1) above, - 4.
+An unmarried grandchild who is dependent upon and resides continuously from birth with the subscriber's domestic partner or the subscriber's spouse. - 4.
 A child under legal guardianship of the subscriber, the subscriber's domestic partner or subscriber's spouse.
 However, Medica may request that the subscriber provide satisfactory proof of guardianship.
 See Extending a child's eligibility in Eligibility And Enrollment for details regarding dependent limiting ages.